Coronavirus, COVID-19 Public Health Advisory

 National Patient Education Conference and Kids Get Scleroderma, Too!

-- To protect the health of individuals who have scleroderma, the Scleroderma Foundation has canceled its 2020 National Patient Education Conference and Kids Get Scleroderma, Too! conference, which were both scheduled to take place July 17-19 in Bellevue, Washington.
+- To protect the health of individuals who have scleroderma, the Scleroderma Foundation canceled its 2020 National Patient Education Conference and Kids Get Scleroderma, Too! conference, which were both scheduled to take place July 17-19 in Bellevue, Washington.

 - This decision was taken after thorough review of information available through public health agencies, primarily the Centers for Disease Control & Prevention and the State of Washington Public Health Department.